Own-Data-Privateer/hoardy-web/tool/README.md

   - `--seen-number INT`
   : track at most this many distinct generated `--output` values; default: `16384`;
     making this larger improves disk performance at the cost of increased memory consumption;
-    setting it to zero will force force `wrrarms` to constantly re-check existence of `--output` files and force `wrrarms` to execute  all IO actions immediately, disregarding `--defer-number` setting
+    setting it to zero will force force `hoardy-web` to constantly re-check existence of `--output` files and force `hoardy-web` to execute  all IO actions immediately, disregarding `--defer-number` setting
   - `--cache-number INT`
   : cache `stat(2)` information about this many files in memory; default: `8192`;
     making this larger improves performance at the cost of increased memory consumption;
-    setting this to a too small number will likely force `wrrarms` into repeatedly performing lots of `stat(2)` system calls on the same files;
+    setting this to a too small number will likely force `hoardy-web` into repeatedly performing lots of `stat(2)` system calls on the same files;
     setting this to a value smaller than `--defer-number` will not improve memory consumption very much since deferred IO actions also cache information about their own files
   - `--defer-number INT`
   : defer at most this many IO actions; default: `1024`;